 And when it comes to the benefits of all these different types of meditation, actors are among those who can get the most out of them, both in their personal lives and work process.

-With that in mind, here’s a guided practice that will help you connect to your breath, relax the body, be present and aware, and let go and stay strong.
+With that in mind, here’s a guided practice—specifically tailored to actors and other creatives—that will help you connect to your breath, relax the body, be present and aware, and let go and stay strong.
 I hope that you find this a friendly companion on your journey!

 - Introduction: 0-5:10